mauriciotorrez/DeveloperInterview_Mauricio/README.md

 * Everyone uses stack overflow.
 If you have any problems while coding, and you find the solution on stack overflow, please add a link to that answer in comments near the relevant code.

 ## Bonus Points:
 * Currently the web api has a GET endpoint for `/api/cats`.
 This returns a single cat image.
-More effective api usage would contain an api endpoint for a list of `n` cats.
+More effective api design would include an endpoint that returns a list of `n` cats.
   * New API cats controller endpoint, `GetCats` that accepts a parameter `n`.
   * Responds with a `List<Cat>` of size `n`.
   * Unit Tests on `GetCats` should be set up in the `APITests` project and passing.